 Slavonia is a lowland part of Croatia and its most eastern part.
 It’s full of fields that make some of the most amazing patterns when observed from the air.
 This Croatian region has the most developed agriculture and grows many different kinds of crops.
 It can feed the whole of Croatia.

 As we already mentioned, vast fields are dominant in Slavonia and there are almost no hills in its territory, except the Papuk and Krndija.
 Few rivers flow through the territory of Slavonia.
 It’s important to mention that this whole region was once under the Pannonian Sea.

 We have included Zagreb, the capital of Croatia, and its surroundings in this region along with the Zagorje region itself.
 This part is sometimes called central Croatia in some cases.
 It’s a region full of rolling hills and castles.
 Western European influence during medieval times is very evident.

-Dalmatia has the best when it comes to the nature of Croatia.
-A larger portion of the Croatian part of the Adriatic sea is in Dalmatia.
-This region is full of islands of various sizes and each island has its own natural peculiarities.
+Dalmatia is the best when it comes to the nature of Croatia.
+A larger portion of the Croatian part of the Adriatic Sea is in Dalmatia.
+This region is full of islands of various sizes and each island has its natural peculiarities.

 Out of 8 national parks in Croatia, 4 of them are situated in Dalmatia.
 Mediterranean vegetation is dominant and the climate is nice and warm, except high in the mountains.
 Even the highest mountain in Croatia – Dinara, is situated inland of Dalmatia.
 It’s a region we explore a lot because we live in it.
 And there is always something left to explore.